bradreeder/Array-Methods-Tutorial/README.md

 * Go through the steps of making this into a real library.
 * Study the underscore.js annotated library thoroughly and try to recreate some of its unique methods here.
 * Build upon my library with more array methods.
+* Make a video-tutorial series explaining these methods.